sohamkamani/sohamkamani.github.io/_posts/golang/2017-02-18-golang-data-race-and-how-to-fix-it.md

 ```
 [Try it here](https://play.golang.org/p/TvaREY1QDFx)

 Here, we can see that the `getNumber` function is setting the value of `i` in a separate goroutine.
-We are also returning `i` from the function without any knowledge of whether out goroutine has completed or not.
+We are also returning `i` from the function without any knowledge of whether our goroutine has completed or not.
 So now, there are two operations that are taking place:
 1. The value of `i` is being set to `5`
 2. The value of `i` is being returned from the function